Parekura Horomia: Achievements

-Horomia played a significant role in setting up Maori Television and expanding the role of iwi radio in New Zealand.
+Horomia played a significant role in setting up Māori Television and expanding the role of iwi radio in New Zealand.
 Former Prime Minister Helen Clark said she had frequently relied on his knowledge of Māoridom and Māoritanga and his input was crucial to the Foreshore and Seabed legislation, which Labour passed in 2004 while he was minister.
-After the controversial bill became law, Associate Maori Affairs Minister Tariana Turia resigned from Labour to form the Māori Party.
+After the controversial bill became law, Associate Māori Affairs Minister Tariana Turia resigned from Labour to form the Māori Party.
 The law was repealed by the National Government in 2011.

 Death

 Horomia was overweight for much of his life.
 He talked about his health battles and tried to lose weight many times.
-In 2004 he went on a public diet to encourage others to do the same.
+In 2004, he went on a public diet to encourage others to do the same.
 He died at his home on 29 April 2013 at the age of 62.
 As Horomia was an electorate MP, a by-election was held on 29 June 2013 to elect a replacement.

 Tributes after his death came from not only his Labour MP colleagues, but also from the National Government.
 Labour leader David Shearer cut short a trip to Washington to attend his funeral and said he had "an incredible work ethic, travelling to all parts of the country.
 He was accepted at pretty much every marae in the country, he was incredibly well-liked, had enormous heart, who worked so hard for his people."

 His tangi was held the following week, and the funeral on 4 May.